harness/developer-hub/docs/chaos-engineering/concepts/chaos101.md

 ### Steps to Inject Chaos into your Application

-1. [Fulfill the resource requirements or facilitate the permissions](/docs/chaos-engineering/getting-started/saas/): You can create resources or get the required permissions to create the necessary resources.
+1. [Fulfill the resource requirements and facilitate the permissions](/docs/chaos-engineering/getting-started/saas/): You can create resources or get the required permissions to create the necessary resources.
 For example, to execute a Kubernetes fault, you may need the permissions mentioned [here](/docs/chaos-engineering/use-harness-ce/chaos-faults/kubernetes/permissions/fault-wise-permission).

-2. [Add an environment](/docs/chaos-engineering/use-harness-ce/infrastructures/enable-disable#create-environment): A chaos experiment is performed within a chaos environment that houses the necessary infrastructure.

-3. [Enabling a chaos infrastructure](/docs/chaos-engineering/use-harness-ce/infrastructures/enable-disable#enable-chaos): The required chaos infrastructure is enabled within a chaos environment.
+2. [Add an environment](/docs/chaos-engineering/use-harness-ce/infrastructures/enable-disable#create-environment) and [create an infrastructure](/docs/chaos-engineering/use-harness-ce/infrastructures/enable-disable#enable-chaos): A chaos experiment is performed within a chaos environment that houses the necessary infrastructure.
+The required chaos infrastructure is enabled within a chaos environment.

-4. [Create and run a chaos experiment](/docs/chaos-engineering/use-harness-ce/experiments/create-experiments): You can decide which resources to target and execute the chaos experiments on.
+3. [Create and run a chaos experiment](/docs/chaos-engineering/use-harness-ce/experiments/create-experiments): You can decide which resources to target and execute the chaos experiments on.

 #### Workflow Custom Resource (CR)